Skip to main content

 Admission

 ME majors may apply to the Mechatronics option while enrolled in ME 374, during the spring of their junior year.
-Admission is competitive and based on cumulative GPA and grades in specific classes.
-A maximum of 30 students are accepted into the Mechatronics option each year.
+Our capacity in the option is growing and our evaluation process for selection evolving with it.
+Current students should reference the ME Undergraduate Canvas Page for more information.

 Curriculum